jonckjunior/resume/index.md

 - **International Collegiate Programming Contest (ICPC) (2015-2021)**
   - Champion of the state of Santa Catarina in 2017/2018/2019
   - Regional Champion from the South of Brazil in 2018
-  - 10° place out of 1178 teams from Latin America in the \textsc{ICPC-Regionals} 2020
+  - 10° place out of 1178 teams from Latin America in the **ICPC-Regionals** 2020
   - Performance-based scholarship for boot camps:
     - Winter School Training ICPC at UFRGS by UDESC
     - Autumn School Training ICPC at USP by UDESC